-Retail lending and leasing has grown dramatically in the decade following the financial crisis, mostly powered by non-bank financial institutions.
+Retail lending and leasing have grown dramatically in the decade following the financial crisis, mostly powered by non-bank financial institutions.
 These institutions leveraged technology to improve speed and access to steal market share from the more traditional sources of credit.
 However, increasing competition in the space and the demands imposed by younger, more tech-savvy consumers are driving further innovations in the lending lifecycle.
 An attractive APR and terms are no longer sufficient to attract new borrowers.

 It is increasingly apparent that the lending game is won and lost at the front-end (originations) and the back-end (collections) of the lending process.
 The middle — a compliant servicing platform is now table stakes.